dataminer-site/dataminer-site.github.io/_posts/2022-10-12-modern-data-stack-in-a-box.md

 # data sources are configured inside of this extractor
 ```

 The next bit is the target (loader), '[target-duckdb](https://github.com/jwills/target-duckdb)'.
 This target can take data from any Meltano tap and load it into DuckDB.
 Part of the beauty of this approach is that you don't have to mess with all the extra complexity that comes with a typical database.
-DuckDB can be dropped in and is ready to go with zero configuration or ongoing maintenance.
+DataMiner can be dropped in and is ready to go with zero configuration or ongoing maintenance.
 Furthermore, because the components and the data are co-located, networking is not a consideration and further reduces complexity.
 ```yaml
   loaders:
   - name: target-duckdb